KunalMGupta/NeuralMeshFlow/README.md

 python train.py --train AE --points_path /path/to/points/dataset/ --comet_API xxxYOURxxxAPIxxx --comet_workspace xxxYOURxxxWORKSPACExxx
 ```

-If you don't want to use visualization from comet_ml, simply execute the following, You will see the stdout of training metrics
+If you don't want to use visualization from comet_ml, simply execute the following, you will see the stdout of training metrics

 ```
 python train.py --train AE --points_path /path/to/points/dataset/